tomwhartung/artsyvisions.com/README.md

 - [x] Conversion tests:
   - [x] Ensure process sends emails
 - [x] Final review of Fawlty Towers article
+- [x] Margins and centering on seeourminds.com's image page for large screens need work
+- [ ] Reconcile any differences between current versions of settings.py and what's in RCS
+  - [ ] artsyvisions.com
+  - [ ] groja.com
+  - [ ] seeourminds.com
+- [ ] Ensure 404 - Page Not Found functionality works on all sites
+  - [ ] artsyvisions.com
+  - [ ] groja.com
+  - [ ] seeourminds.com

 ### 11.2.
+Start Social Networking

+Time to start updating social networking sites!

+- [ ] Review sequence of icons appearing in menus on each of my sites
+- [ ] **Do NOT spend too much time on any single site at this time**

+Minimum tasks TODO for each social networking site:

+- [ ] Refine profiles on each social networking site
+  - [ ] Consider researching how to increase the SEO of profiles on each site
+- [ ] Join groups, follow people, etc. as seems reasonable
+  - [ ] Be mindful and avoid getting distracted, etc.
+- [ ] Announce launch of ArtsyVisions.com on each site
+- [ ] Post at least one or two links to articles on ArtsyVisions.com on each site

+See which sites, if any, get any response.

-Needed ASAP
+### 11.3.
+Technical Changes Needed ASAP

 These are not absolutely necessary TODO before starting to publicize these sites, but they are super-important:

-- [ ] Reconcile any differences between current versions of settings.py and what's in RCS
-- [ ] Need responsive score graphs on seeourminds.com
-- [ ] Ensure 404 - Page Not Found functionality works on all sites
-- [x] Margins and centering on seeourminds.com's image page for large screens need work
 - [x] New promotional business cards
   - [x] One side: Groja.com/about
   - [x] Other side: ArtsyVisions.com